From borrowing books to downloading newspapers, ebooks and magazines, libraries offer a great free alternative to buying things you’ll only read once.

 Right, an obvious one to start.
 You can borrow books.
 For free.
 You literally can’t get your literature any cheaper.

 Of course, your library won’t have every book going, but you can always reserve or order books.
 There’s usually a cost associated with this.
-Reservations from within your library’s area (so for me that’s all the branches in North Yorkshire) costs £1.
+Reservations from within your library’s area (so for me that’s all the branches in North Yorkshire) cost £1.

-If a new title is going to be very popular libraries tend to get a few copies in, and at my local library you can reserve future releases for £1.
+If a new title is going to be very popular, libraries tend to get a few copies in, and at my local library, you can reserve future releases for £1.
 Even so, be prepared for a wait if everyone else wants a copy.

 It’s a pricier £10 to order books from other districts via an inter-library loan, though that cost may differ where you live.
 At that price, you’re possibly only going to benefit if you’re after some rare, out-of-print or an expensive textbook.